Research interests

 Ancient Mars

-Modern Mars is cold and dry, but there is abundant evidence that oceans, rivers, and lakes were present on ancient Mars.
-Organisms on Earth occupy a wide range of environments: from acid mine drainage, to deep sea trenches, to permafrost ice - the one thing that all of these organisms have in common is that they need liquid water to grow, survive, and thrive.
-Thus, ancient Mars may have been a habitable environment, and may have even been inhabited.
-I study how the surface environment and atmosphere of ancient Mars has changed over time, with the goal of providing geologic context for its potential habitability.
+Known life occupies a wide range of environments: from acid mine drainage, to deep sea trenches, to permafrost ice - the one thing that all of these organisms have in common is that they need liquid water to grow, survive, and thrive.
+Modern Mars does not have abundant liquid water on its surface, but there is convincing evidence that rivers and lakes were present on ancient Mars.
+Thus, ancient Mars may have been a suitable environment for life, and may have even been inhabited.
+I study how the surface environment and atmosphere of Mars has changed over time via a variety of processes including atmospheric escape, chemical reactions on the surface, and volcanism.
+I do this with the goal of reconstructing the conditions on ancient Mars and providing geologic context to evaluate its potential habitability.

 Earth’s Neoproterozoic Era